Jimmy Davies (RAF officer): Royal Air Force service

-Davies joined the Royal Air Force in 1936 and by 1939 was flying the Hawker Hurricane monoplane fighter with No. 79 Squadron RAF at RAF Biggin Hill.
-The squadron was soon in action after the outbreak of World War II and by the end of June 1940 Davies had already claimed six German aircraft shot down and two shared to become a flying ace.
-He was Mentioned in Despatches for gallantry and devotion to duty in the execution of air operations in June 1940, and was due to be presented with the Distinguished Flying Cross (DFC) from the King on 27 June when he was sent as an escort to protect six aircraft on a reconnaissance mission to the French port of St Valery.
-The three Hurricanes were attacked by three Messerschmitt Bf 109s over the English Channel; one of the Hurricanes escaped and one pilot bailed out into the sea, but Davies was killed.
+Davies joined the Royal Air Force in 1936, and by 1939 was flying the Hawker Hurricane fighter with No. 79 Squadron RAF at RAF Biggin Hill.
+The squadron was soon in action after the outbreak of World War II and he was Mentioned in Despatches in February 1940, "for gallantry and devotion to duty in the execution of air operations."

+By the end of June 1940 Davies had already claimed six German aircraft shot down and two shared, to become a flying ace.
+On 27 June 1940 he was in a flight of three Hurricanes sent up as an escort to protect six aircraft on a reconnaissance mission to the French port of St Valery.
+The three Hurricanes were attacked by three Messerschmitt Bf 109s over the English Channel, resulting in two of the Hurricanes being shot down, with F/Lt Davies posted as missing, believed killed.
 His name is inscribed on the Air Forces Memorial at Runnymede for airmen with no known grave.

-The citation for the award of his DFC was published in the London Gazette the day following his death, reading:
+Davies had already been awarded the Distinguished Flying Cross, with the citation for the award of his DFC published in the London Gazette the day after he was posted as missing.